gausalom/metamorf-docs/docs/roadmap.md

 This section presents the improvements that are in development and will be presented in the following versions.

-### 0.5.0
-- (Feature) New example based on datavault modelling.
-- (Feature) Validations for metadata.
-- (Feature) Creation of schemas and databases if needed.
-- (Feature) Add new columns if needed.
-- (Feature) Select process to execute with dependencies if needed.
-- (Feature) Configuration hashes for Datavault module.
-- (Feature) Execution with threads.
-- (Feature) Primary Key on create table.
-- (Feature) Delete, Update, Merge strategies.
-- (Bugfix) Fixed some small bugs.

 ## Backlog

 - *[Alpha Version]* Documentation